 - Ground pepper to taste

-- Optional toppings: Diced onions, jalapeño slices, chopped lettuce, salsa, hot sauce
+- Optional toppings: Diced onions, jalapeño slices, non-dairy cheese, hot sauce

 - Bring a large skillet to a medium heat.
-Add extra virgin olive oil to the skillet and sauté onion and garlic a few minutes, until fragrant and translucent.
+Add oil to the skillet and sauté onion and garlic a few minutes, until fragrant and translucent.

 - Add pinto beans to the skillet along with water, ancho chili powder, cumin, oregano, salt, and pepper.

 - When the water begins to simmer, lower the heat and continue cooking for about 15 minutes until most of the water has been absorbed, except for a couple of tablespoons.

 - Using a fork, potato masher, or immersion blender mash the beans until smooth.
 If the beans are too dry, add water by the tablespoonful until they are soft and smooth like mashed potatoes, but not too watery.
 If the beans are too liquidy, keep cooking until they reach your preferred texture.

 - Taste for salt and add more if necessary.

 Original recipe posted October 2015.
 Photos & content updated February 2019.